Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

 TABLE OF CONTENTS

 This is the third post in an on-going Pokemon Go analysis series.
 Last time, we discussed Twitter's Search and Streaming APIs.
-In this post, we'll discuss how to use Python's Tweepy library to interface with Twitter's API and start collecting tweets about Pokemon Go teams.
+In this post, we'll discuss how to use Python's Tweepy library to interface with Twitter's API and start collecting tweets about the Pokemon Go teams.

 We'll cover the following topics: